Mardi Gras in New Orleans: Social clubs

-New Orleans Social clubs play a very large part in the Mardi Gras celebration as hosts of many of the parades on or around Mardi Gras.
+New Orleans Social Clubs or Gentlemen's Clubs play a very large part in the Mardi Gras celebration.
+The oldest is The Boston Club (third oldest in the United States), founded in 1841 as a place for its members to congregate and partake in the fashionable card game of Boston, Rex Royalty is chosen from among its ranks.
+The Pickwick Club began as the public face of The Mistick Krewe, but later officially severed ties, still presents debutante balls annually.
+The Louisiana Club or officially the Louisiana Debating and Literary Association is still the public facade of the Knights of Momus, while the Stratford Club serves as the face of the Order of Mythras.

 The two main Mardi Gras parades, Zulu and Rex, are both social club parades.
 Zulu is a mostly African-American club and Rex is mostly Caucasian.
 Social clubs host Mardi Gras balls, starting in late January.
 At these social balls, the queen of the parade (usually a young woman between the ages of 18 and 21, not married and in high school or college) and the king (an older male member of the club) present themselves and their court of maids (young women aged 16 to 21), and different divisions of younger children with small roles in the ball and parade, such as a theme-beformal neighborhood Carnival club ball at local bar room.

 After their exclusion from Rex, in 1909 Black Creole and other African American New Orleanians, led by a mutual aid group known as "The Tramps", adorned William Storey with a tin can crown and banana stalk scepter and named him King Zulu.
 This display was meant as a mockery of Rex's overstated pageantry but in time, Zulu became a grand parade in its own right.
 By 1949, as an indication of Zulu's increase in prestige, the krewe named New Orleans' native son Louis Armstrong as its king.

 Being a member of the court requires much preparation, usually months ahead.
 Women and girls must have dress fittings as early as the May before the parade, as the season of social balls allows little time between each parade.
 These balls are generally by invitation only.
 Balls are held at a variety of venues in the city, large and small, depending on the size and budget of the organization.
 In the late 19th and early 20th century, the French Opera House was a leading venue for New Orleans balls.
-From the mid 20th century until Hurricane Katrina the Municipal Auditorim was the city's most famous site for Carnival balls.
+From the mid 20th century until Hurricane Katrina the Municipal Auditorium was the city's most famous site for Carnival balls.
 In more recent years, most are at the ballrooms of various hotels throughout the city.
 The largest "Super Krewes" use larger venues; Bacchus the Morial Convention Center and Endymion the Superdome.